knispeja/knispeja.github.io/agronautblog.md

 The idea is that the player will help a car navigate its way through the world using a limited number of tiles (arrows, teleporters, etc.).

 ## Early Gameplay
 Tiles are dragged in from the right panel into the level.
-Many graphics here are not final (the flag...), and this GIF is pretty heavily artifacted
+Many graphics here are not final (the flag...), and this GIF is pretty heavily artifacted.
 ![agronaut sample gameplay](resources/blog/agronaut/agronaut-sample-gameplay.gif)

 ## Fully implemented tiles